DotNetRussell/ShinobiShell/README.md

 `-k` Try and make an encrytped tunnel

-For both server and client, you'll be propmted for a password when using `-k`
+For both server and client, you'll be prompted for a password when using `-k`

 For `-c` you will be prompted at run time for the server address